Will Rhodes

 In July 2021, Rhodes was named as the captain of a County Select XI team to play India ahead of their Test series against England.
 In the 2021 season Will Rhodes led Warwickshire to a domestic double winning the County Championship Title and the Bob Willis Trophy.

 Rhodes joined Durham on a three-year contract in September 2024.
+He extended his contract in August 2026, agreeing a deal tying him into the club until at least the end of the 2028 season.